 Through the H2H scheme, every member of the healthcare team who has a legitimate relationship with a patient will have easy access to information about a patient’s end-of-life choices, no matter where they are based, ensuring a seamless and improved service for the patient.

 The scheme is supported by a specialist team funded by supporters of The Royal Marsden Cancer Charity and based at the hospital.
-This team makes sure that patients choosing to move from hospital to home can be certain that their local healthcare services will be ready and waiting.
+This team makes sure that patients whose care is being moved from hospital to home can be certain that their local healthcare services will be ready and waiting.